What is gingival hyperplasia?

 What causes gingival hyperplasia?

-The underlying cause of most cases of gingival hyperplasia is not fully understood.
-Veterinarians suspect that there is a genetic factor to gingival hyperplasia, causing some dogs to respond to inflammation and the presence of bacteria by increasing the amount of gum tissue.
-Most animals respond to periodontal disease with receding gums, however, dogs with gingival hyperplasia have gum tissue that proliferates in response to inflammation.
+The underlying cause of most gingival hyperplasia is not fully understood.
+Veterinarians suspect that there is a genetic component to gingival hyperplasia, causing some dogs to respond to inflammation and the presence of bacteria by increasing the amount of gum tissue.
+Most animals respond to periodontal disease with receding gums; however, dogs with gingival hyperplasia have gum tissue that proliferates in response to inflammation.

 Less commonly, gingival hyperplasia may be triggered by the use of certain drugs.
 The drug most frequently associated with gingival hyperplasia in veterinary patients is cyclosporine (Atopica®).
 Cyclosporine is an immunosuppressive drug that is used to manage allergic and autoimmune diseases.
 Gingival hyperplasia may also be associated with the use of calcium channel blockers (used to treat cardiovascular disease) and phenytoin derivatives (used to control seizures), though these medications are used far less frequently than cyclosporine in veterinary patients.